AlwinJoseph3/ELIS/README.md

 ELIS is a **Socratic AI Tutor** designed to help developers identify *logic gaps* rather than spoon-feeding answers.
 Unlike standard coding assistants that generate code, ELIS forces you to articulate your "Stuck Point" and guides you to the solution through targeted questioning.

+> 📘 **Deep Dive**: For a comprehensive breakdown of the philosophy, architecture, and development journey, read the [Project Documentary](DETAILS.md).

 Built with a **Cyber-Minimalist** aesthetic using a **Deep Space (Zinc/Cyan)** theme, it provides a distraction-free environment for deep debugging.

 ---